MuhammadHamidRaza/ai-native-software-development/book-source/docs/01-Introducing-AI-Driven-Development/03-billion-dollar-ai/02-snakes-and-ladders.md

 #### 🤝 Practice Exercise

-Ask your AI Co-Teacher:
-> "Pick a vertical market I might know (healthcare, education, finance, legal).
+> **Ask your AI**: "Pick a vertical market I might know (healthcare, education, finance, legal).
 Identify the top 3 incumbent systems in this vertical.
 For each one, explain why they're slow to innovate, then help me validate whether this analysis matches reality."

 **Expected Outcome**: You'll understand how to research competitive dynamics with AI and practice applying your own judgment to validate AI reasoning.
 This teaches you to combine AI research capabilities with critical thinking.